-We recommend that our customers visit us at least once a year to clean their engagement ring thoroughly.
-To ensure all diamond are still secure.
-We always inspect the wear and tear before we polish it out.
-They’re equally durable.
+We recommend that our customers visit us at least once a year to clean their engagement ring thoroughly, and to ensure all diamond are still secure.
+We always inspect the wear and tear before we polish it out, and they’re equally durable.

 Palladium is 6% optically whiter/lighter than platinum.
 That’s not a lot.

-Most people can’t distinguish between the colors.
-The few with super eyes usually opt for the slightly whiter palladium option.
+Most people can’t distinguish between the colors, but the few with super eyes usually opt for the slightly whiter palladium option.

 In the earlier versions of this post, I predicted that palladium will eventually pass platinum on price per ounce.
 It happened;